fChristenson/My-life-as-a-programmer/README.md

 > What are some highly overlooked things in software development?

-> As a professional programmer, what tip can you give someone who just started learning about programming?

-> Which stack or technologies do you recommend for freelancing?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?